Skip to main content

 Executive Summary

 The Digital Worker Identity Playbook is a practical guide to manage digital worker identities.
-This playbook helps federal agency ICAM programs as well as CIO and CISO offices determine the risk of and define a process for digital worker identity management.
+This playbook helps federal agency ICAM programs as well as CIO and CISO offices define the risk of and a process for digital worker identity management.
 A digital worker is an automated, software-based tool, application, or agent that performs a business task or process similar to a human user and uses Artificial Intelligence (AI) or other autonomous decision-making capabilities.
-OMB memo 19-17 requires agencies to ensure the digital identity of automated technologies are “distinguishable, auditable, and consistently managed.”
+Office of Management and Budget (OMB) Memorandum M-19-17 requires agencies to ensure the digital identity of automated technologies are “distinguishable, auditable, and consistently managed.”
 However, agencies face implementation challenges when establishing identities for digital workers.
-Most often, they attempt to use human worker processes, which may hinder digital worker creation or access.
-Common challenges include:
+Most often, they attempt to use human worker processes, which can hinder digital worker creation or access.

 Agencies should tailor this playbook to fit their mission, business, technology, and security needs and integrate into enterprise identity management policies.

 Federal agencies use digital workers to automate processes, increase efficiencies, and discover insights from large volumes of data.
-Digital workers may interact with or use sensitive information to perform unattended, high-risk tasks, which may critically impact an agency’s mission.
-Agencies usually leverage existing, human-based processes to create a digital worker identity, but this may hinder a digital worker’s access or success.
+Digital workers may interact with or use sensitive information to perform unattended, high-risk tasks that may critically impact an agency’s mission.
+Agencies usually leverage existing, human-based processes to create a digital worker identity, but doing so may hinder a digital worker’s access or success.
 This playbook addresses the challenges in determining digital worker risk and outlines a process to establish a digital worker identity.

 This playbook is iterative, and agencies are encouraged to collaborate, share best practices, and share lessons learned.
 Federal employees may consider joining a relevant committee or community of practice to learn and engage in digital worker identity management.